alainkaegi/pythonorama/data_structures/references.md

 ![a box labeled x containing an arrow, pointing to a box containing 5](xref5.svg)

-In other words, the box for the variable contains a *reference* to an object and not directly the value held in the object.
+In other words, the variable contains a *reference* to an object and not directly the value held in the object.
 This is a realization of a famous adage in our field: all computer science problems can be solved by another level of indirection (this famous quote is attributed to [Butler Lampson](https://en.wikipedia.org/wiki/Butler_Lampson)).
 What problem is being solved here, you might ask?
 For one thing, when passing a value to a function, you do not need copy the entire contents of the object (which can be very large), you only need to pass a reference to it.

 You can think of a reference as an arrow pointing to the object.
 For example, if you have:
 ```python